robmoore-i/SkinTracker/README.md

 11. Your build will spend some time waiting for review from Apple.
 After that, with the public link enabled, people can start using and testing the app through Apple's TestFlight app.

-## Release to the app store

-1. Release to TestFlight.

-### What's up next

-- New Feature - View a timelapse of your photos
-- Defect - Intuitive way to dismiss the text popup when adding entries for recording
-- Defect - More feedback when pressing the save/update button
-- Defect - Gallery doesn't update with the latest entry when one is added
-- Defect - Graphs don't update according to the latest entry when one is added
-- Feature Enhancement - Showing users how to set up proper lighting for photo taking
-- Feature Enhancement - Per-region charts for spot counts
-- Performance - Remove the need to load all the data into memory immediately
-- Performance - Remove the need to sort all the data after it gets loaded into memory
-- Onboarding - Tips for those who are new to looking after their skin
-- Onboarding - Graph doesn't make sense until you have a decent amount of data.
-Do something more engaging for new users
-- Maintenance - UI tests